What is biochar?

 Is it legal to apply biochar to soils?

-Yes.
-It is, however, illegal to spread waste biochar (as defined by the European Waste Framework Directive) onto public or agricultural land without permission from the Environment Agency or Scottish Environmental Protection Agency – (SEPA).
+It is even possible to turn certain organic wastes into waste biochar.
+It is, however, illegal to spread this waste biochar (as defined by the European Waste Framework Directive) onto public or agricultural land without permission from the Environment Agency (EA) or the use of an exemption from the Scottish Environmental Protection Agency (SEPA).

 For commercial use: If biochar is not produced from waste material and is the main product of the production process (i.e. not a waste material as defined by the EU WFD), it may be applied to the soil on a commercial scale provided it meets the requirements of legislation including the EU Water Framework Directive and the provisions of the Environmental Protection Act (EPA) 1990.
 However, if biochar is produced from a waste product or is disposed or otherwise discarded from another production process, it falls under the waste regulations of the Environment Agency (England & Wales) and the Scottish Environmental Protection Agency (Scotland).
 While a number of organic substances are exempted from the provisions of the EU WFD, biochar is not currently amongst this list (with the exception of non-processed wastes in Scotland – see SEPA’s Position Statement WST-PSD-031).
 The EA or SEPA need to be consulted prior to any addition to public, agricultural or horticultural land, even for experimental purposes.